 White charcoal or Binchō-tan is a charcoal that loves adsorbing things.
 Binchotan, which has been produced in Japan for centuries, naturally adsorbs toxins such as chlorine, lead, mercury, cadmium and copper from tap water.
 It also releases useful minerals like calcium, potassium, magnesium and phosphates.

 To use Binchotan, you simply place a piece of the charcoal into a water pitcher, and leave it to sit for 6-8 hours.
 After this time, the water in the pitcher will be purified and mineralized.

 It is recommended that the Binchotan stick be boiled in a shallow pan of water for 10 minutes every month to keep the exterior pores open.
 After four months, boil the charcoal stick again.
 If you don’t see a profusion of bubbles circulating around the charcoal stick when it is returned to the pitcher and water is added, the stick has reached its capacity to absorb toxins.
 At that point it is ready to be composted in the garden or used as an odor absorber in your refrigerator.

-You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18, and 3 pounds of Binchotan about $33.
+You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18.
 A single pound will last you 3-6 months depending on the amount of water you purify, and the amount of contaminants in your water.
 You can also get a portable Binchotan bottle for on-the-go filtration.

 Binchotan: A Super-Adsorbent Charcoal